antropoloops/slides/2018-LGM/slides.md

 <!-- .slide: data-background="./assets/miguel/ejemplo_mural2_o.jpg" -->

-<div class="fragment"> An extended version of a graphic or visualisation is one that is physical, and allows tangible interactions.</div>
+* An extended version of a graphic or visualisation is one that is physical, and allows tangible interactions.
-<div class="fragment"> It is bringing digital graphics into the physical world and making them interactive, touchable, tangible.</div>
+* It is bringing digital graphics into the physical world and making them interactive, touchable, tangible.

 Note: This extended graphics has many interesting properties that allow new ways of interaction with a visual representation.